ajauhri/rkt-heaps/README.md

 * ssize - the starting size of the heap in the benchmark
 * esize - the largest size of the heap to be included in the benchmark

-For example, `./delete_benchmarks.rkt 10 100` will have timing of operations measured over heap sizes - 10 20 30 40 50 60 70 80 90 100 over the total expected cost (in this case it is `O(log n)`).
+For example, `./delete_benchmarks.rkt 10 100` will have timing of operations measured over heap sizes - 10 20 30 40 50 60 70 80 90 100 over the total expected cost (in this case it is `O(nlog n)`).
 It will generate a pdf file titled as `delete_benchmarks_10_100.pdf`.

 Running the test suite
 ----